-Federally qualified health centers (FQHCs) are facing a critical moment as central funding for the program—which supports 1,400 health centers nationwide serving 29 million patients —ends in FY23.
+Federally qualified health centers (FQHCs) are facing a critical moment as central funding for the program—which supports 1,400 health centers nationwide serving 30 million patients —ends on September 30.
 Additionally, FQHC funding has not kept pace with the growing patient population, workforce shortage, and infrastructure needs that health centers have been confronted with through the pandemic and continue to grapple with daily.
 As the Public Health Emergency comes to an end and states begin the process of Medicaid redetermination, FQHCs will require even more bandwidth and resources.
 The current cycle of uncertainty and lack of stability regarding long-term federal funding sources for FQHCs is not sustainable and cannot continue.

 We launched CHC Invest to ensure not only that FQHCs have immediate funding, but also to challenge leaders in Congress to develop a long-term, comprehensive funding plan for the program.